Alice’s dad, Nick, shares his daughters story and why he thinks awareness of primary bone cancer is so important.

 Alice started at Kesteven and Grantham Girls' School (Margaret Thatchers old school) at the beginning of January 2018 on a phased return.
-Her immunotherapy treatment knocks her back a bit and she has to take a bit of time off school to recover.
+Her immunotherapy treatment knocked her back a bit and she had to take a bit of time off school to recover.
 The school were wonderful in helping Alice return on a phased basis.

-Alice’s other major passions in life are music and dancing and she has a talent for both.
+Alice’s major passions in life are music and dancing and she has a talent for both.
 She is grade 5 piano and also plays the flute and guitar; and has also attended the Grantham School of Dancing since the age of 3

 During her long stays in hospital, Alice missed her dancing very much.
 The dance school has become a second family to her and she spent a lot of time watching dance video's on her iPad.
 The dance school kept in touch with her throughout and even held a Danceathon for her and bought her some lovely presents.
 Alice's guitar teacher also arranged a concert in Alice's honour and she had some wonderful gifts bought for her and the family including tickets to see the Royal Ballet perform The Nutcracker.

 Although Alice won't be able to dance to the standard she achieved before having her diagnosis and operation to insert the endoprosthetic titanium alloy knee joint, the dance school have worked with her to ensure that she continues her dancing and adapt routines around what she can do.
 She may not be able to jump and twist in the future like she did before, but she is excited to see how far her dancing can take her with her new 'bionic' leg.